thuiar/TEXTOIR/README.md

 # TEXTOIR
-An Extensible Platform Integrating State-of-the-art methods for Text Open Intent Recognition (Detection and Discovery)
+An Integrated and Extensible Platform for Text Open Intent Recognition.